Harry Keyishian: Life and career

-Harry Keyishian was born in The Bronx, New York, and raised in Queens, attending local public schools and Forest Hills High School.
-He attended Queens College from 1950-1954, receiving a bachelor’s degree in English literature, and then entered graduate school at New York University.
+Keyishian was born in The Bronx, New York, on April 9, 1932, to Armenian immigrants.
+He was raised in Queens, attending local public schools and Forest Hills High School.
+He attended Queens College from 1950 to 1954, receiving a bachelor’s degree in English literature, and then entered graduate school at New York University.
 As an undergraduate student at Queens College, City University of New York in 1952, Keyishian became part of a committee that protested the firing of Professor Vera Shlakman for refusing to testify if she had ever been a member of the Communist Party.
-A member of the US Naval Reserve, Keyishian served on active duty from September 1956 to July 1958 at the US Naval Air Station in Argentia, Newfoundland in the Information and Education Office and, for the last seven months, as Station Manager of VOUS-Argentia (Voice of the United States).
+A member of the US Naval Reserve, Keyishian served on active duty from September 1956 to July 1958 at the US Naval Air Station in Argentia, Newfoundland, in the Information and Education Office and, for the last seven months, as Station Manager of VOUS-Argentia (Voice of America).
 While on active duty, he received his MA in English from NYU and taught courses in English for the University of Maryland Overseas Program.
-After his discharge from the service, he taught part-time at NYU and City College in New York and, in spring, 1961, taught full-time at The Bronx Community College.
-In September, 1961, Keyishian joined the English Department at the University of Buffalo (renamed University at Buffalo, SUNY in 1962), from which he was terminated in February 1964 for refusing to sign a then-required "loyalty" oath that he was not a member of the Communist Party.
+After his discharge from the service, he taught part-time at NYU and City College of New York and, in the spring of 1961, taught full-time at the Bronx Community College.
+In September 1961, Keyishian joined the English Department at the University of Buffalo (renamed University at Buffalo, SUNY in 1962), from which he was terminated in February 1964 for refusing to sign a then-required loyalty oath that he was not a member of the Communist Party.

 He and four colleagues challenged the Feinberg Law of New York State, which, their suit alleged, too broadly defined subversive activities and which improperly limited political association.
-Buffalo attorney Richard Lipsitz (November 25-1920-May 18, 2018) argued the case for the plaintiffs.
+Buffalo attorney Richard Lipsitz (1920–2018) argued the case for the plaintiffs.
 The Feinberg Law was upheld by a three-judge panel in New York in 1966, but overturned by the Supreme Court of the United States in 1967.
-Declaring that the terms of the Feinberg Law were too vague and intrusive, the court described academic freedom as "a special concern of the First Amendment which does not tolerate laws that cast a pall of orthodoxy over the classroom,” which they characterized as "a marketplace of ideas."
-The decision was written by Justice William Joseph Brennan Jr. In 1987, the twentieth anniversary of the Keyishian decision, Harry Keyishian and fellow-litigant George Hochfield were interviewed by Bill Moyers in the PBS series "In Search of the Constitution."
-To mark the fiftieth anniversary of the decision, the American Association of University Professors honored Keyishian on June 17, 2017 at its annual awards luncheon "for his courage, integrity, and unstinting commitment to academic freedom."
+Declaring that the terms of the Feinberg Law were too vague and intrusive, the court described academic freedom as "a special concern of the First Amendment which does not tolerate laws that cast a pall of orthodoxy over the classroom", which they characterized as "a marketplace of ideas".
+The decision was written by Justice William J. Brennan Jr. In 1987, the twentieth anniversary of the Keyishian decision, Harry Keyishian and fellow-litigant George Hochfield were interviewed by Bill Moyers in the PBS series In Search of the Constitution.
+To mark the fiftieth anniversary of the decision, the American Association of University Professors honored Keyishian on June 17, 2017 at its annual awards luncheon "for his courage, integrity, and unstinting commitment to academic freedom".